-The 2016-17 Metropolitan Springfield Grantmaking Program offers these grant cycles.
-Read below for specifics and click the gray bar to apply for the round of your choice.
+The Metropolitan Springfield Grantmaking Program offers these grant cycles.
+Read below for specifics and click the gray bar to apply for any of the rounds listed.

 If you need additional information after reviewing the following information on each grant cycle, please contact Bridget Dierks.